Oops! Sorry!!

 Minimum duration of module: PRE-RECORDED

-Muhammad ﷺ In The Home | Ustadh Ibrahim
+☰ Muhammad ﷺ In The Home by Ustadh Ibrahim

-Minimum duration of module: 5 Weeks
+Minimum duration of module: 1 Online Session

-The Quranic Hijab | Muftiya Nasima
+☰ The Quranic Hijab by Muftiya Nasima

 Our sisters in the West face a disproportionate requirement to represent Islamic identity in the public space, coupled with the need to work and travel in public spaces that are less safe for women than men.
 This leads to a natural concern for muslims sisters in what iterations of hijab are acceptable within the boundaries of the sharia.
 We hope to prove Yaqeen to Muslim sisters by providing a walk through the actual process of deriving the obligation of Hijab.